teamlu/yelp_business_reviews/README.md

 # Restaurant Review Sentiment Analysis

 ## Overview
-This project conducts a detailed sentiment analysis of customer reviews for Saffron Indian Kitchen.
-The intent is to provide restaurant owners actionable insights using customer feedback to enhance dining experiences and operational strategies.
+This project enables anyone to conduct sentiment analysis of customer reviews provided by Yelp.
+The intent is to provide owners in the service business actionable insights based on online reviews to enhance customer experiences.

 ## Features
 - Sentiment scoring of customer reviews.
-- Identification of top-performing and underperforming menu items.
 - Trend analysis of customer satisfaction over time.
+- Identification of top-performing and underperforming (menu) items.

 ## Data
-The [dataset](https://www.yelp.com/dataset) includes customer reviews from Yelp.
+The [dataset](https://www.yelp.com/dataset) includes customer reviews from Yelp and business information.

 ## Tech
 Using Python for transformations, Clickhouse for warehousing, SQL for aggregation, and Hex for data visualization, I extract key insights for Saffron Indian Kitchen - a chain of Mom & Pop Indian restaurants in Pennsylvania.